KTM Class 82: Design

 The Class 82 was designed with a streamlined sloped head with two high beam lamps concentrated at the center top with two standard headlights at either sides.
-Route direction is indicated on the front of the train within a confined fluorescent lighted box using a lightly transparent plastic.
-The Class 82 have two double-leaf pressure plug doors per side of each coach.
-The cab head is designed to be bottom heavy with the bulk of the power transformers and motors located beneath the coach, allowing saloon space to be maximised.
-The front outer frame is made of heavy carbonized steel which is capable of sustaining high impact.
-An ARR coupling system is used, which is compatible with all of KTMB's modern rolling stock.
-Unlike the latter Class 92, the Class 82 like its sister classes are endowed with multi-layered tempered glass that is of a higher degree of impact resistance.
+The route direction was indicated on the front of the train within a confined fluorescent-lighted box made of lightly transparent plastic.
+The Class 82 trains have two double-leaf pressure plug doors per side for each coach.
+The cab head was designed to be bottom heavy with the bulk of the power transformers and motors located beneath the coach, allowing saloon space to be maximised.
+The front outer frame was made of heavy carbonized steel, which was capable of sustaining high impact.
+An ARR coupling system was used, and it is still compatible with all of KTMB's modern rolling stock.
+Unlike its successor, the Class 92, the Class 82 trains were endowed with multi-layered tempered glass that is of a higher degree of impact resistance.